fedhere/_scoc_/ToOGWruns.md

-define Tw observability window as the time from the trigger to the end of visibility of a field in the area (QUESTION: _what is the max airmass we observe at??_)
+define Tw observability window as the time from the trigger to the end of visibility of a field in the area (_QUESTION: what is the max airmass we observe at??_)

-**A:** (3)
+**A:** (3x3)
 *  Night 0:

         if Tw> 4.7h: